ohmdsp/stft_svd/README.md

 # stft_svd
-Subspace denoising and linear prediction for signal feature extraction
+Matlab code and publication for micro-signature extraction using sub-space enhanced linear predictive extrapolation.